 Construction projects rarely go exactly as planned.
 While a well-organized and agreed upon scope of work can minimize the changes that take place, it can’t completely avoid them.
 While some changes won’t cause significant delay in a project, some do.
 When the owner requests changes that cause significant delays, it can be detrimental to the project and costly for the contractor.
 Protecting your interest is critical in this manner.
-Talking to a Bradenton construction lawyer cannot only give you peace of mind, but a clear course of action.
+Talking to a Sarasota construction lawyer cannot only give you peace of mind, but a clear course of action.

 What Is A Constructive Change?